UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

 - HPC2N: a module is hidden from search until a prerequisite module is loaded
 - UPPMAX: when searching for a module, one can always see all modules

-Here is how to find the R modules of all versions:
+Here is how to find the modules that load different versions of R:

 .. tabs::